-Beginning in June 2018 a Water and Temperature Sensor Network (WaTSeN) was installed to quantify the spatial-temporal patterns of precipitation, soil water contents, and temperature with a total of 22 Aquaflex II universal sensors (Streat Instruments Ltd) to monitor the soil water content and temperature and 22 rain gauges (Pronamic) in November 2020, covering the entire Heidfeldhof (HFH; see Figure 2) area of 0.84 km2.
-Aquaflex II sensors are installed below the ploughing depth in 40 cm depth providing year-round measurements without laborious sensor deinstallation.
-Rain gauges, solar panels, and loggers are mounted on a post next to each field.
+Beginning in June 2018, a Water and Temperature Sensor Network (WaTSeN) was installed to quantify the spatial and temporal patterns of precipitation, soil water content and temperature using a total of 22 Aquaflex II universal sensors (Streat Instruments Ltd) to monitor the soil water content and temperature, as well as 22 rain gauges (Pronamic), in November 2020, covering the entire Heidfeldhof (HFH; see Fig. 2) area of 0.84 km2.
+Aquaflex II sensors are installed below the plowing depth at 40 cm depth, providing year-round measurements without laborious sensor de-installation.
+Rain gauges, solar panels and loggers are mounted on a post next to each field.
 Stations are named according to site position and field site number with the prefix "HFH".
 The stations are powered by solar electric panels.
-Each station is equipped with Adcon Remote Transmission Unit (RTU) data logger (OTT HydroMet GmbH) for automatically collecting and transmitting data via a 3G/4G network.
-Data loggers store sensor data taking the mean over 15-minute time intervals and data are then sent to the central database every six hours.
-Since factory calibrated volumetric water contents of Aquaflex II sensors are highly biased (Poltoradnev et al., 2015), the sensor signals are recalibrated based on site-specific soil sampling analysis.
+Each station is equipped with Adcon Remote Transmission Unit (RTU) data logger (OTT HydroMet GmbH) for automatically collecting and transmitting data via a 3G and 4G network.
+Data loggers store sensor data, taking the mean over 15 min time intervals, and data are then sent to the central database every 6 h.
+Since factory-calibrated volumetric water contents of Aquaflex II sensors are highly biased (Poltoradnev et al., 2015), the sensor signals are recalibrated based on site-specific soil sampling analysis.
 For this, soil core samples are systematically collected four times per year in close proximity to each soil sensor.
-The samples are used to determine the gravimetric water content by oven drying and converting them to volumetric water content by the determined bulk density.
-The determined values subsequently used for calibration of the Aquaflex II sensor data.
+The samples are used to determine the gravimetric water content by oven-drying them and then converting them to volumetric water content using the determined bulk density.
+The determined values are subsequently used for the calibration of the Aquaflex II sensor data.

-In Figure 3 the spatio-temporal variability of soil water content (SWC), its standard deviation and time series of precipitation for the two-year period 2019-2020 is shown.
+In Fig. 3, the spatiotemporal variability of soil water content (SWC), its standard deviation and the time series of precipitation for the 2-year period 2019-2020 are shown.
 The SWC shows the typical wetting and drying cycles during the year reaching field capacity (the water content which can be held by capillary forces against gravity) in winter and subsequently long periods of drying between April and October as a result of net evapotranspiration being larger than precipitation over this period.
-SWC above field capacity are only observable during strong infiltration events and subsequent rapid drainage leads to plateaus in the observations, which is testimony to the high (un)saturated soil hydraulic conductivity.
-From the state-space of the standard deviation of SWC (σ{SWC}) in Figure 3, we conclude that the variation in SWC is controlled by the land cover (through interception and absorption of plants and evaporation of soil) and by the fact that the infiltration fronts at 40-cm depth is far less homogenous (σ{SWC} higher) than drying (σ{SWC} lower).
+SWC values above field capacity are only observable during strong infiltration events, and subsequent rapid drainage leads to plateaus in the observations, which testifies to the high (un)saturated soil hydraulic conductivity.
+From the state space of the standard deviation of SWC (σ{SWC}) in Fig. 3, we conclude that the variation in SWC is controlled by the land cover (through interception and absorption of plants and evaporation of soil) and by the fact that the infiltration fronts at 40 cm depth is far less homogenous (σ{SWC} higher) than drying (σ{SWC} lower).

-So far, we have not detected strong coupling between the soil hydrological variables and fluxes at the land surface during the growing seasons.
-Latent and sensible heat fluxes show no significant correlation with SWC or water potential in any depths.
+So far we have not detected strong coupling between the soil hydrological variables and fluxes at the land surface during the growing seasons.
+Latent and sensible heat fluxes show no significant correlation with SWC or water potential at any depth.
 Thus far, soil variables have not been shown to control the fluxes at the land surface during the growing season, and heat fluxes are radiation driven.
-This can be beneficial since it allows to identify the plant state as the principal control for spatial surface flux heterogeneity at the land surface.
+This can be beneficial since it allows for the identification of the plant state as the principal control for spatial surface flux heterogeneity at the land surface.